Music lovers, thrill seekers, conversationalists all across the fruited plain.

 Affirmative action is so that you get a taste of what it was like.

-Get even with them, isn't it if you look up the community relations service at the DOJ on their website?
+If you look up the community relations service at the DOJ on their website, it says that they are a peacemaking outreach organization.

-This is the exact opposite of what they did in the Zimmerman case down in uh Sanford, Florida.
+This is the exact opposite of what they did in the Zimmerman case down in Sanford, Florida.